Enable resource logging in Azure Traffic Manager

-This article describes how to enable diagnostic logging and access log data for a Traffic Manager profile.
+This article describes how to enable collection of diagnostic resource logs and access log data for a Traffic Manager profile.

 You can run the commands that follow in the Azure Cloud Shell, or by running PowerShell from your computer.
 The Azure Cloud Shell is a free interactive shell.
 It has common Azure tools preinstalled and configured to use with your account.

 If you run PowerShell from your computer, you need the Azure PowerShell module, 1.0.0 or later.
 You can run

 Get-Module -ListAvailable Az to find the installed version.
 If you need to install or upgrade, see Install Azure PowerShell module.
 If you are running PowerShell locally, you also need to run